On optimality of barrier dividend control under endogenous regime switching with application to Chapter 11 bankruptcy: Introduction

 With both endogenous regime switching and the Parisian ruin time, it is an open problem that whether the optimal dividend control is still of the barrier type.
 We conjecture that the optimality of a barrier strategy still holds and perform the ``guess-and-verify'' procedure.
 We first introduce an indicator state process to capture the switching between solvency and insolvency states, leading to a pair of coupled PVs of dividend payments.
 By employing the fluctuation theory of spectrally negative L\'{e}vy processes and some perturbation arguments, we obtain some novel explicit formulas of expected PVs under a barrier strategy in terms of scale functions.
 Assuming that the tail of the L\'{e}vy measure is log-convex, we contribute the rigorous verification of the optimal barrier strategy using the HJB variational inequality and some delicate computations on generators and slope conditions with the aid of the expected PVs of dividend payments.
-Unlike the implicit fixed point barrier in \cite{NPY2020}, the optimal barrier in our model, depending on the solvency barrier $c$, can be characterized analytically; see its definition in \eqref{def.d*}.
-In a concrete example of Cram\'{e}r-Lundberg risk process with exponential jump sizes, we can further derive the simplified form of optimal barrier.
-An interesting observation is that the optimal barrier may coincide with the safety barrier $c$ if $c$ is set too high, i.e., the regulator is too conservative.
-A direct consequence is that the resulting surplus process can never exceed the solvency barrier $c$ and may switch to insolvency state more easily, thereby leading to higher costs for frequent interventions.
-Therefore, our theoretical result may suggest from the regulator's perspective that it is important to actively adjust the barrier $c$ by monitoring optimal dividend levels from market participants.
+Unlike the implicit fixed point barrier in \cite{NPY2020}, the optimal barrier in our model, depending on the solvency barrier $c$, can be characterized analytically; see its definition in \eqref{def.d*} and one illustrative example in Section \ref{sec:example}.

 The rest of the paper is organized as follows.
 Section \ref{sec:singul} introduces the De Finetti's optimal singular dividend control under Chapter 11 bankruptcy, in which some explicit formulas are derived for the expected PVs under a barrier dividend strategy.
 Section \ref{sec:ver} constructs the candidate optimal barrier using scale functions of spectrally negative L\'{e}vy processes and verifies its optimality with the assistance of the HJB variational inequality and previous formulas of expected PVs of the barrier dividend.
 An illustrative example is presented in Section \ref{sec:example} and some financial implications are discussed.